 Windy launches Satellite layer

-Weather radar covers just fraction of our globe.
-But what is happening outside radar range can play sometimes crucial role for human safety.
+Weather radar covers just a fraction of the World.
+But what is happening outside radar range can play sometimes a crucial role for human safety.

 That is why we have decided to add worldwide Satellite layer to Windy.

-Nice bonus can be easy to use animate tool at www.windy.com/animate, that will create shareable video for your news server or social account.
-Use the video as you wish, just do not forget to add clickable link to Windy.com.
+Nice bonus can be easy to use the animate tool at www.windy.com/animate, that will create a shareable video for your news server or a social account (works only on a desktop computer).
+Use the video as you wish, just do not forget to add a clickable link to Windy.com.

 Enjoy satellite and stay safe.